m-fl/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Creating Functions within Functions that have their own set of instructions and variables that can't be accessed by the outer function.
 2. Study the following code, then answer the questions below.

 ```js